SatoryKono/ChEMBL_dataAcquisition/README.md

     --log-level DEBUG \
     --log-format json
 ```

+> **Note:** The legacy `--dictionary` flag has been removed because the
+> pipeline does not consume external lookup tables.
+Supply enriched identifiers
+> upstream if dictionary-driven augmentation is required.

 Validation errors are persisted to `<output_filename>.errors.json`, where
 `<output_filename>` includes the complete original name (for example,